Miss Simmons

 MATHS

-During this half-term, we will start the term focusing on Geometry through Position and Direction and Position and Movement.
-Before moving onto Measurement (Area and Perimeter and Volume).
-Before moving onto Place Value: Roman Numerals.
-To confidently and accurately access the Year 5 maths curriculum, it is necessary that all children have quick recall of their times tables up to 12 x 12 and the corresponding division facts, please keep practising with them.
+This half term we will look at place value and throughout this topic, will be reading, writing, comparing and writing numbers up to 1,000,000.
+Following on from this we will cover mental and written methods in addition, subtraction, multiplication and division of whole numbers.
+To confidently and accurately access the Year 5 maths curriculum, it is necessary that all children have a quick recall of their times tables up to 12 x 12 and the corresponding division facts, please keep practising with them.
 All children are expected to be able to do this by the end of Year Four.

 Please find the Maths Methods Handbook here